Keshav-016/Telegram-Shopping-bot/README.md

 ## Project Features

 ##### a.
-User Authentication: Users can create an account, log in, and manage their profile information.
+Product Catalog: Users can browse, search, and filter products by category or keyword.
 ##### b.
-Product Catalog: Users can browse, search, and filter products by category or keyword.
+Shopping Cart: Users can add and remove products from their shopping cart, view their cart contents, and proceed to checkout.
 ##### c.
-Shopping Cart: Users can add and remove products from their shopping cart, view their cart contents, and proceed to checkout.
+Payment Integration: The bot is integrated with a payment gateway to allow users to pay for their orders securely.
 ##### d.
-Payment Integration: The bot is integrated with a payment gateway to allow users to pay for their orders securely.
+Admin Panel: Admins can check product information, order status, and user accounts.
 ##### e.
-Admin Panel: Admins can manage product information, order status, and user accounts.
+Discount : It provides various discount coupons based on your cart value.

 ## Conclusion